Environment

 as this interlocking system

-going to be inadequate to handle the state's rapidly growing
+is, it is inadequate to handle the state's rapidly

 population.
 The